riscv/riscv-opcodes/README.md

 - inst.spinalhdl : spinalhdl code to decode instructions
 - inst.go : go code to decode instructions

-Make sure you install the required python pre-requisites are installed by executing the following
+Make sure you have the required Python prerequisites installed by executing the following command:
-command:

 ```
 sudo apt-get install python-pip3